fleetdm/fleet/handbook/security-policies.md

 1. Fleet software engineering and product development is required to follow security best practices.
 Product should be "Secure by Design" and "Secure by Default".

-2. Quality assurance activities must be performed.
+2. Quality assurance activities will be performed.
 This may include

   * peer code reviews prior to merging new code into the main development branch (e.g. master branch); and